Table of contents

 Comfort

-The Merrell Moab 3 offers cushy features like a heavily padded tongue and soft cuff design that prevents discomfort from pressure points and rubbing.
-Their long laces allow for easy adjustments to cinch the shoe tightly around your feet and lock heels in place, making them feel super stable.
-And, the thick toe and heel guards protect feet from trail hazards like rocks and roots, which means you can keep your stride without worrying about scrapes, bumps, or bruises.
+We ranked the Merrell Moab 3 our top pick for comfort.
+We found that from the first wear, the Moab excelled at absorbing impact and reducing fatigue during long hikes, making them a great choice for most trails and most conditions.
+The shoe offers cushy features like a heavily padded tongue and soft cuff that prevents discomfort from pressure points and rubbing.
+Their long laces allow for easy adjustments to cinch the shoe tightly around our feet and lock our heels in place, making them feel super stable.
+And, the thick toe and heel guards protected our feet from trail hazards like rocks and roots, which meant we could keep our stride without worrying about scrapes, bumps, or bruises.

 Unfortunately, the Moabs have a high heel-to-toe drop of 11.5 millimeters.
+For perspective, that’s the second highest of the hiking shoes we tested.
 If you’re looking for a minimalist or low-profile shoe, these won’t be a match.
-We also find their bulky outsole design – although it’s incredibly stable and durable – can feel cumbersome on extended hikes compared to lighter trail running shoes.
-The stiff outsoles, a benefit when hiking on rugged terrain, limit their overall flexibility and responsiveness on technical trails with lots of rocks and roots.
+We also find the shoe’s bulky outsole can feel cumbersome on extended hikes compared to lighter trail running shoes.
 Despite these drawbacks, the Merrell Moab 3 is a dependable choice for day hikes and moderate trails if your top priorities are support, stability, and comfort.

 A single Merrell Moab 3 shoe is posed on a reddish rock.